-To account for ambiguous mapping bias, (1) we first align the reads to each of the two parental haplotypes of the diploid personal genome of each individual (and each TF for ChIP-seq).
+More specifically, (1) we first align the reads to each of the two parental haplotypes of the diploid personal genome of each individual (and each TF for ChIP-seq).
 (2) For each haplotype, we retain only those reads that uniquely mapped to regions with heterozygous SNVs.
-For a uniquely mapped read ('original read') that overlap at least one heterozygous SNV on one parental genome, we simulate reads that represent all possible haplotypes of that read.
-For example, for reads that overlap a single heterozygous SNV, we simulate the same reads but with a single allele change at the heterozygous SNV position.
-If the read overlaps multiple heterozygous SNVs, reads with all possible haplotypes are simulated.
-Due to computational complexity and higher probability of harboring sequencing errors, we remove reads that overlap >5 heterozygous SNVs.
-(3) We then map these simulated reads to the other parental genome.
-(4) Finally, we identify the original reads (red read in Figure 1) which give rise to the simulated reads (blue read in Figure 1) that align to multiple loci in the other haplotype.
-Subsequently, the original reads are filtered from the read pool before allele-specific SNV detection with the beta-binomial test.
-We also exclude original reads in which the simulated reads do not map back to the same location and reads in which the neither alleles of the overlapping SNVs matches the nucleotide on the corresponding read; the latter suggests sequencing errors.
+For a uniquely mapped read that overlap at least one heterozygous SNV on one parental genome ('O' read), we simulate reads that represent all possible haplotypes of that 'O' read ('S' reads).
+For example, for 'O' reads that overlap a single heterozygous SNV, 'S' reads are the same reads but with a single allele change at the heterozygous SNV position (Figure 1).
+If the 'O' read overlaps multiple heterozygous SNVs, 'S' reads of all other possible haplotypes are simulated.
+Due to computational complexity and higher probability of harboring sequencing errors, we remove 'O' reads that overlap > 5 heterozygous SNVs; Supplementary Table 3 shows that the probability of getting such 'O' reads is very small.
+(3) We then map all 'S' reads to the other parental genome.
+(4) Finally, we identify and filter the 'O' reads which give rise to 'S' reads that align to multiple loci in the other parental genome or if they do not map back to the same location; we consider 'O' reads to exhibit AMB.
+We also exclude and 'O' reads in which neither of the alleles of the overlapping SNVs matches the nucleotide on the corresponding read, as they suggest sequencing errors.